nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 Note that these PRs can sometimes create git _merge conflicts_ which will need to be resolved manually.
 There are plugins for most code editors to help with this process.
- Once resolved and checked this PR can be merged and a new pipeline release created.
+Once resolved and checked, this PR can be merged and a new pipeline release created.

 ### Exercise 7 (releasing pipelines)